AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Metabolite extraction

-- Work in small batches with the number of dounces available.
+- Work in batches of 10 with the number of dounces available.

-- Keep samples on dry ice.
+- Keep samples on dry ice and place dounces over dry ice on a tube rack in a cooler.

 - Add sample (pipette from tube) into the ice cold douce with 500 µL of ice cold extraction buffer.
 Sit on dry ice for 5 minutes.